By Andrew Catania

 Do you have any specific preparations you do before any show?

 I stretch and try to zone out and listen to music.
-I try to avoid the green room by sitting at the bar with fans or walk around.
-I usually don’t even look at the set list until I walk on stage ha.
+I try to avoid the green room by sitting at the bar with fans or walking around.
+I usually don’t even look at the setlist until I walk on stage ha.
 I consider this my ” me” time.

 Are you playing with other bands aside from the Maidens?

 Yes!
 I currently play for Femme Fatale and recently joined another group called the ” Chelsea Girls” which is a supergroup of female musicians from other bands.
 I swear I never sleep lol.

 With your talent, Have you thought about, or been approached to do a solo album?